 The submissions form will ask you for the following:

 - Your name, email address and book title.
-If you think you want to write under a nom de plume, or use initials, your maiden name, etc, don’t worry about it for now, there’ll be plenty of time for that later if your submission is successful.
+If you think you want to write under a nom de plume, or use your initials/maiden name, don’t worry about it for now, there’ll be plenty of time for that later.
 Please double-check your email address – if you make a mistake we won’t be able to get in touch with you.

 - A covering letter.
 This doesn’t have to be long, but it should outline your relevant CV and talk a little about the book.
-You can identify a particular agent you feel would be a good fit for you here, if you so desire, but this isn’t necessary – our submissions department will always forward your work to the agent(s) best suited to it.
-If you’re writing non-fiction, the covering letter should explain why you are the best possible person to write the book (this usually involves studying, teaching, and/or many years of experience within the proposed subject).
+You can identify a particular agent you feel would be a good fit for you here, if you so desire (though please note that Felicity herself is not looking for unsolicited submissions) but this isn’t necessary – our submissions department will always forward your work to the agent(s) best suited to it.
+There is no need to tell us who you think your novel will appeal to (women over 35 with red hair, anyone with a dog, etc), or inform us how unbelievably suitable it will be for a Netflix adaptation, but if you’re writing non-fiction, the covering letter should explain why you are the best possible person to write the book (this usually involves studying, teaching, and/or many years of experience within the proposed subject).